ocadotechnology/codeforlife-package-python/docs/client-side-encryption.md

 ### 1. DEK Generation and Initial Save

-This diagram shows the process that occurs when a new `EncryptedModel` instance (e.g., a `User`) is created and saved for the first time.
-The `EncryptedModel.save()` method is overridden to lazily manage the creation of the user-specific DEK.
+This diagram shows the process that occurs when a new DEK-enabled model instance (e.g., a `User`) is created and saved for the first time. `BaseDataEncryptionKeyModel.save()` lazily manages creation of the user-specific DEK.

 ```mermaid
 sequenceDiagram